meilisearch/documentation/learn/advanced/dumps.md

 ### Importing a dump for v0.21 or above

-Once you have exported a dump you will be able to use the `.dump` file to [launch Meilisearch with the `--import-dump` configuration option](/learn/configuration/instance_options.md#import-dump).
+Once you have exported a dump you can use the resulting `.dump` file to [launch Meilisearch with the `--import-dump` configuration option](/learn/configuration/instance_options.md#import-dump).

 As the data contained in the dump needs to be indexed, the process will take some time to complete.
 Only when the dump has been fully imported will the Meilisearch server start, after which you can begin searching through your data.